-- SECTION 1: Sapa to Lai Chau: 75km
+- SECTION 1: Sapa to Lai Chau (via road QL4D): 70km

-- SECTION 2: Lai Chau to Sin Ho: 120km
+- SECTION 2: Lai Chau to Sin Ho (via Phong Tho): 115km

-- SECTION 3: Sin Ho to Sapa: 135km
+- SECTION 3: Sin Ho to Sapa (via road 4D cũ): 135km

 ABOUT THIS ROUTE:

-I’ve written this road trip in 3 sections, going anti-clockwise on the loop, but you can drive it in either direction.
-The total distance is 330km.
-Note that each section doesn’t necessarily correspond to one day on the road: You could ride this loop in 2 days, if you start early and have good weather.
-However, the roads are steep and windy so progress is slower than in the lowlands, also the scenery is superb so you’ll probably want to stop regularly and admire the views.
-3 days is perfect.
+I’ve written this guide in 3 sections, going anti-clockwise on the loop, but you can drive it in either direction.
+The total distance is 320km, but I’ve also included an optional side loop which would add another 80km to the total distance.
+Note that each section doesn’t necessarily correspond to one day on the road.
+You could ride the entire loop in 2 days.
+However, the roads are steep and windy so progress is slower than in the lowlands, and the scenery is superb so you’ll want to stop regularly to admire the views.
+3-4 days is perfect.
 Weather and time of year are important considerations on this loop.
 Landslides are a common occurrence after wet weather and can block roads for hours or even days.
-Unfortunately, there isn’t really a dry season in this area and the weather can change very suddenly all year round.
-The good news is that all of the roads on this loop are either in excellent condition or are in the process of being upgraded.
-September and October are perhaps the best months to go; the weather is warm and the terraced rice fields are ripe and ready for harvest.
-Below is my description of the ride, including directions and suggestions of places to stay and eat, as well as my map of the route.
+Unfortunately, weather is very hard to predict in this area and conditions can change very suddenly all year round.
+The good news is that most of the roads on this loop are now either in excellent condition or in the process of being upgraded.
+April-May and September-October are the best months to go: the weather is warm(-er) and the terraced rice fields are a good colour.
+Below is my full guide to the Sapa-Sin Ho Loop, including a description of the route, suggestions of places to stay, eat and see, and my annotated map.

 View in a LARGER MAP